 The Department of Economics is home to the Fraser of Allander Institute, a leading independent economic research institute with over 40 years of experience in real-world policy analysis.

-The Department jointly organises (with Johannes Kepler University Linz) the European Trade Study Group, the world's largest annual conference on international trade.
+The Department jointly organises (with the University of Bern and the University of Surrey) the European Trade Study Group, the world's largest annual conference on international trade.